Dmitry Belyayev (zoologist): Death

 Belyayev died of cancer in 1985.
 After his death, his experiment was continued by his assistant Lyudmila Trut, who brought international attention to it with a 1999 journal article.

-In 2017, the sculpture "Dmitriy Belyaev and Domesticated Fox" was built near Institute of Cytology and Genetics (Novosibirsk) in the honor of the 100th anniversary of his birth.
+In 2017, the sculpture "Dmitry Belyaev and Domesticated Fox" was built near Institute of Cytology and Genetics (Novosibirsk) in the honor of the 100th anniversary of his birth.
 The tamed fox gives the scientist a paw and wags its tail.
 Konstantin Zinich, sculptor (Krasnoyarsk): "The philosophy of touching a fox and a man is rapprochement, kindness, there is no aggression from the fox - it was wild, and he made it genetically domesticated."
 Its opening was held as part of the Belyaev Conference 2017.